FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 3. Update the plugin version const in `includes/class-fontawesome.php`

+4. Update the version in `admin/package.json`

-4. Update "Stable Tag" in readme.txt to set it to the same version, assuming we're going to be making a new tag for release
+5. Update "Stable Tag" in readme.txt to set it to the same version, assuming we're going to be making a new tag for release

-5. Build the API docs
+6. Build the API docs

 - make sure you have `graphviz` installed (on mac OS, you can do this with `brew install graphviz`)
 - run `composer cleandocs` if you want to make sure that you're building from scratch